 Lockdown has got many of us feeling hot under the collar and frisky between the sheets.
-To find out how lockdown has impacted our love and lusting, I’m getting intimate with interviews.
+To find out how lockdown has impacted our love and lust lives, I’m getting intimate with interviews.

 What is your relationship status?